wrongcoder/janavarro95-Stardew_Valley_Mods/Save_Anywhere/ReadMe.md

-Stardew Valley Save_Anywhere Mod v 1.0.3
+Stardew Valley Save_Anywhere Mod v 1.0.4

 For SDV[1.07] and SMAPI [0.40]

-Updated at 3:15 A.M on 4/24/16
+Updated at 3:30 P.M on 4/25/16

--Horse now warps to original position.

--Fixed a nasty issue where the player would warp forever.

--You can now chose wither or not to simulate time and warp upon loading.
-All in the config file.
+-Patched a bug where you would crash when saving in the sewers or community center...but...

 -Known Issues.

-         -None ATM
+         -Can't save in the Community Center or Sewer due to some serializable issues outside of my control.
+Sorry. =(

 Good afternoon everyone, and today I'd like to announce my biggest project yet, the Save_Anywhere mod!